Leeds-ABSL/ABSL_pipeline/README.md

 ## ABSL_OTF.sh
-This script is used at leeds to copy files from the different microscope systems to a central drive for storge and processing.
+This script is used at leeds to copy files from the different microscope systems to a central drive for storge and processing and run the above analysis scripts.
 It is provided more as an example as the setup of any individual system will vary greatly.

-Briefly, the script copies files to the approprite directories, runs ABSL_EP_CC_threshold.py and ABSL_micrograph_analysis.py and then waits 10 minutes before doing it again until the time has elapsed.
+Briefly, the script copies files to the approprite directories, runs ABSL_EP_CC_threshold.py and ABSL_micrograph_analysis.py and then waits 30 seconds minutes before doing it again until the time has elapsed.

+## EM_Pull_Files.ps1
+This is a windows power shell script that is used to transfer data from the Gatan detector control computer to the Leeds file system and porperly set it's access permissions.
+This script is very specific to the Leeds system, a similar data transfer script may be necessary depending on the specific setup of an individual microscope and file system.

 ## License information